Study Plan

 7

 The 177 problems are grouped into 16 topics, ordered from foundational to advanced.
-Each topic builds on the patterns from earlier ones.
 Arrays and hashing come first because they introduce the core operations you will use everywhere.
-Trees and graphs come later because they require comfort with recursion and traversal patterns.
+Trees and graphs come later because they require comfort with recursion.
 Dynamic programming is near the end because it builds on every other technique.
+Each topic has enough problems to build real pattern fluency, not just surface-level exposure.

 Recommended study approach

 Start with Easy problems in each topic to learn the pattern, then move to Medium problems to apply it under constraints.
-Hard problems are for when you want to push beyond interview level.
-Most interviews focus on Medium difficulty, so prioritize those if you are short on time.
+Most coding interviews focus on Medium difficulty, so prioritize those if you are short on time.

 For each problem: spend 20 minutes attempting it before looking at hints.
 If you cannot solve it after 30 minutes, study the solution, understand the pattern, and revisit it in 3-5 days.
-Spaced repetition is more effective than solving new problems every day.
+For more detailed timelines, see our guide on how long structured study plans take.

 Related study plans